 Black Box Testing: This approach focuses on testing software functionality without knowledge of the internal workings.
 Test cases will be derived from functional specifications to verify the correctness of output based on varied inputs.
 This method effectively simulates user interactions and scenarios.

 Automated Testing Routines: Automating the execution of repetitive but essential test cases ensures comprehensive coverage, consistency in test execution, and efficient use of resources.
-Automated tests will be scheduled to run at regular intervals, ensuring continuous validation of the application's functionality and performance.

 By combining black box testing with automated routines, this test plan will fully meet the requirements of the Distributed Data Visualization (“DDV”) block including but not restricted to its: